Simon-Kucher

-Simon-Kucher & Partners is a global strategy consulting firm with offices in 30 countries.
+Simon-Kucher is a global strategy consulting firm with offices in 30+ countries with 46 offices and  a team of more than 2,000 experts.
 Founded in 1985, the firm focuses on growth strategy, marketing, pricing, and sales.

 Background

-Simon-Kucher & Partners was founded by Hermann Simon and his doctoral students, Eckhard Kucher and Karl-Heinz Sebastian, in Bonn in 1985.
+Simon-Kucher was founded by Hermann Simon and his doctoral students, Eckhard Kucher and Karl-Heinz Sebastian, in Bonn in 1985.
 At the time, Simon was a professor at the University of Bielefeld.